 Steps to follow

 This error indicates that the user under which the scheduler service is running is pointing to an incorrect repository.
 The easiest way to correct this is to start Jet Data Manager using Run As...
-To do please locate timeXtender.exe (typically in the folder C:\Program Files\Jet Data Manager Server\Jet Data Manager Server X.X.X.X ).
-Right click on timeXtender.exe whilst pressing SHIFT.
+To do please locate timeXtender.exe (C:\Program Files\Jet Data Manager Server\Jet Data Manager Server X.X.X.X).
+Right-click on timeXtender.exe whilst pressing SHIFT.

 Enter the credentials for the scheduler user and hit OK.